PubInv/Gluss-Pusher/Immature Ideas.md

 This idea also came from a conversation with Jackie Kazil.
 Imagine a gluss used to automatically setup a tent frame very quickly.

+## Idea: (Important)

+I believe we could construct an augmented octahedron.
+That is, make an octahedron, and add 4 tetahedron that will act as legs or pseudopods.
+The point that aims upward can shift to shift weight so that one of the legs may be lifted.
+I suspect in this way we could build an effective, and relatively inexpensive, walking robot, that would remain would have the advantages of gluss.
+That is, it would be capable of other configurations as well, while remaining completely polymorphic.
+Note: Possibly this would require a different a rotor, which would not be too hard---not sure about that, I have to check the math.

+This would require 1 octahedron (12 glussions), plus 4 legs, each requires 3 additional glussions --- so a total of 24 glussions.
+At current prices this would cost one about $2400, which seems rather expensive.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.